The Corn Spirit (1) The Arguments So Far

 References to Mannhardt’s works are to the original German editions.
 As far as I know they have not been translated into English.
 Frazer states that without Mannhardt’s works his own book “could scarcely have been written” (Frazer 1890, preface).

 Von Sydow writes that “one of the greatest mistakes….has been to understand the customs concerned as survivals” (von Sydow 1934, 104).
 Eskeröd writes “Such customs are not of course survivals from an older cult of vegetation spirits or demons” (Eskeröd 1947 p.
 358) and “According to Mannhardt and Frazer, many rites and customs may also be explained as survivals of sacrifices to the spirits of the corn” (Eskeröd 1947 p.
 353).
 Hutton states that Mannhardt “made the first systematic collection of contemporary peasant customs, and concluded that they were survivals of pagan rites” (Hutton 1999a, 26-7).
 Perhaps they were influenced by Sir Edward Tylor’s definition of “survivals” as including customs “carried on by force of habit into a new state of society” (Tylor 1871, 16).
 But Tylor was not specifically considering corn spirit customs.
+I should add that Frazer's approach differs slightly from that of Mannhardt.
+Mannhardt emphasised the similarity of the nineteenth-century ritual practices with those of classical antiquity.
+Frazer's comparison with "primitive ritual" is with an earlier stage than the classical era, when eg spirits rather than deities were worshipped.
+He is referring to the magical, rather than the religious, stage in his broad theory of the three stages of evolution of human thought.

 Besides Mannhardt and Frazer, Tylor realized this.
 He wrote: “The Earth-Goddess is clear in classic religion, Demeter, Terra Mater, and perhaps the last trace of her worship among ourselves may be the leaving of the last handful of corn-ears standing in the field or the carrying it in triumph in the harvest-home” (Tylor 1871, 360).